jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

         we made sure to not include the small peaks before the main peak.

 #.
 Once the calculation is finished, you should see a set of markers, matching the color
     of the original curve.
 These points are plotted on the right Y axis.
-Click on the green line next to the star in the Series control panel.
+Click on the colored line next to the star in the Series control panel.
 In the line properties control panel this brings up, change the Calc Marker color to something different.
 Add a line to the Calc Markers by selecting line style ‘-’ (solid), and adjust the line color to your liking.